riscv-steel/riscv-steel/docs/source/hardware/core.md

   <figcaption><strong>Figure 3</strong> - Interrupt request timing diagram</figcaption>
 </figure>

-### Trap handling
+### Trap Handling

-The Processor Core IP proceeds as follows when a trap is taken:
+The Processor Core proceeds as follows when a trap is taken:

 - the execution of the current instruction is aborted.